girishji/vimsuggest/README.md

    Performance:

    Using the system's `find` program significantly outperforms Vim's `:find` command.
-On the Vim repository, it takes ~1 second to list all files using `:find **/*` command, while `:VSFind` takes ~30 milliseconds (30x faster).
+On the Vim source repository, it takes ~1 second to list all files using `:find **/*` command, while `:VSFind` takes ~30 milliseconds (30x faster).
 Most of the gains come from avoiding the shell's recursive glob wildcard.

 2. **Fuzzy Search Buffers and Other Vim Artifacts**